GsTYPO3/language-router/README.md

         }

         prevention {
-            // Prevents routing if one of the folling GET parameters is present getParameters = tx_myext_myplugin, tx_myext_myplugin2
+            // Prevents routing if one of the following GET parameters is present. getParameters = tx_myext_myplugin, tx_myext_myplugin2
         }